rpivo/typescript-webpack-dynamic-imports/README.md

 ### Optimizations

 #### brotli & gzip Compression
-Webpack builds both brotli and gzip files and will serve brotli files unless the current browser is Internet Explorer.
+Webpack builds both brotli and gzip files, outputting these files into `/br` and `/gz` folders inside the `/dist` output folder.
+When the local express server is spun up, each of these folder paths can be tested for performance (the brotli folder will generally be lighter).

 #### Dynamic Imports
 Inside **App.tsx** is an example of a dynamic import.
 When serving the build, clicking on the rendered button results in lazy-loaded imports.
-When doing this, these dynamic imports can be seen coming in on the network tab when the button is clicked rather than on page load.
+These dynamic imports can be seen coming in on the network tab when the button is clicked rather than on page load.

+#### Webpack `maxSize`
+Webpack is set to output bundles and chunks with a `maxSize` of 244,000 bytes.
+Webpack identifies files larger than 244kb as `big`.